Nicole Prause: Education and career

-Science communication

-Prause has appeared in media education about sexual science, including: PBS Nova Secret Lives of Scientists, Today Show for Orgasmic Meditation and After Porn Ends 2.
+Research

 Brain stimulation to alter sexual desire

 Prause was the lead author on the first study to apply brain stimulation to alter sexual responsiveness, using a high frequency form known as Theta Burst Stimulation (TBS).
 This study was also the first in the US to use primary sexual rewards in the laboratory, adopting from a history of this approach in European laboratories, to overcome the problem of sex films used as secondary reinforcers in previous research.
 This is thought to raise new possibilities for intervention for those with high or low sex drive, which could be altered semi-permanently by repeated TBS.

 Sex addiction studies

 Prause co-authored a study on the neurophysiology of porn addiction published in 2013, which concluded that hypersexuality might be better understood as a "non-pathological variation of high sexual desire", rather than an addiction.
-The suspect in the 2021 Atlanta spa shootings claimed to be addicted to pornography and sex, but Prause has stated that there is no scientific consensus that sort of addiction exists.

 Penile size preference study

 In collaboration with psychologist Geoffrey Miller at the Mind Research Network, a neuroimaging facility in Albuquerque, Prause conducted a study in 2015 (N = 75) concerning women's preference in penis size, their preference across different kinds of relationships, and how important they considered penis size in the context of traits in a male partner.
 The study was the first to use 3d printed penes to rummage through and handle, rather than flat images.
 Results suggested that most women preferred a penis only slightly larger than average size, that their preference differs slightly across different types of relationships, and that they found penis size to be relatively unimportant in a partner, less important than cooking skills or dress, and only more important than eye color and car type.
 Twenty percent of participants reported never having experienced sexual intercourse prior to the start of the study.
 A similar percentage reported having ended a relationship "in part" because of penis size.
+Blueprints of all the model phalluses used in the study are publicly available.

+Orgasmic meditation study

+Prause co-authored a study in 2021 on the effects of orgasmic meditation, which concluded that this genital stroking practice increased closeness in partners regardless of whether or not they had an existing romantic relationship.

+Defamation and stalking

+According to her own paper, she "was awarded damages from Andrew Stebbins, the legal counsel of NoFap LLC founder" for defamation and revealing of her address.
+This is a mandatory disclosure she had to make under academic conflict of interest rules.

+In the media

+Prause has appeared in media education about sexual science, including: PBS Nova Secret Lives of Scientists, the Today show's Brain power series, and After Porn Ends 2.